 Above table shows that the flow duration curve developed from catchment correlation with Myagdi Khola (404.7) are found to be on lower side whereas, the same curve developed from regional regression analysis of the reference six gauging stations are found to be on higher side.
 The reasons for lower value from the catchment correlation with Myagdi Khola (404.7) are the same as explained in comparison of the long-term mean monthly flows.

 Regional regression analysis is one of the commonly practiced method for developing flow duration curve which gives reasonable acceptable result and can be adopted where there are no other better alternatives or direct data is not available from the concerned river.
 The 40% exceedence flow adopted in previous UFSR was 12.50 m3/s.
 In this UFSR, the 40 % exceedence flow calculated from CAR with station 404.7 is 10.86 m3/s and from regional regression method is 15.47 m3/s.
 The adopted design flow in previous UFSR i.e. 12.50 m3/s is obtained at 36.6 % exceedence flow from CAR with Stn.
 404.7 and at 44.7% exceedence flow from regional regression method based on present UFS.
 The average of these two methods gives the 40% exceedence flow as 13.135 m3/s which is higher than that adopted in previous UFSR (12.50 m3/s).
-Hence, the FDC in previous UFSR has been adopted at the proposed intake site of MKHPP in this updated feasibility study and the design flow at 40 % exceedence flow at the intake of MKHPP is 12.50 m3/s.
+Hence, the FDC in previous UFSR has been adopted at the proposed intake site of MKHPP in this updated feasibility study where the design discharge at 40 % exceedence flow at the intake of MKHPP is 12.50 m3/s.

 Flood Flow